dportik/dadi_pipeline/Two_Populations/README.md

 22. +Founder event with symmetric migration and population two exponential growth.
 23. +Founder event with asymmetric migration and population two exponential growth.
 24. +Founder event with no migration and population two exponential growth.
-25. +Split into two populations, early unidirectional discrete admixture event, no migration.
+25. +Split into two populations, immediate unidirectional discrete admixture event, no migration.
 26. +Split into two populations, late unidirectional discrete admixture event, no migration.
 27. +Split into two populations, two epochs with unidirectional discrete admixture event in the second, no migration.
 28. +Split into two populations, three epochs with unidirectional discrete admixture event in the second, no migration.
 29. +Founder event with no migration and late unidirectional discrete admixture event.
+30. +Founder event with no migration, two epochs with unidirectional discrete admixture event in the second.

 A new graphics file with the visual representation has been provided.
 The names below models match their label in the *Models_2D.py* allowing them to be easily matched.
 The example file and